jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Opti_Cases/3_Cases_D.typ

 However, the second row of @fig_95 demonstrates that higher numbers of #glspl("lie") significantly increase the optimization complexity.
 This complexity manifests itself in the number of iterations required.
 Solutions for four #glspl("lie") were found for all visibility demands.
 Notably, increasing the number of #glspl("lie") led to iteration counts approaching the maximum limit of 3000.
 The computational demand becomes particularly evident when comparing the number of iterations required for eight #glspl("lie") (1907) and four #glspl("lie") (244) at a 50% visibility demand.
-The case with eight #glspl("lie") necessitated approximately eight times more iterations to find a solution ($1907/244 approx 7.82$).
+The case with eight #glspl("lie") necessitated approximately eight times as many iterations to find a solution ($1907/244 approx 7.82$).
 Moreover, for the other three visibility demands with eight #glspl("lie"), no constraint-satisfying solutions were found, even after 3000 iterations.

 // -------------------------------------------------------------------------- //